nmac-dev/corewar-mkii/README.md

-# RP2040-morse-decoder
+# ARM Emulator
-A morse decoder created in ARM Assembly for the RP2040 microcontroller
+A university project to emulater ARM Chip instructions